guardian/support-dotcom-components/docs/architecture.md

 The server decides which test/variant to assign to the client based on the targeting data and the epic or banner tests configuration.

-The server response includes the url of the module to be imported, and the `props` to be passed in.
+The server response includes the name of the component to be rendered, and the `props` to be passed in.

-#### Step 2: component endpoint request
+#### Step 2: render the component
-Each module is hosted in a public S3 bucket behind fastly.
+The components are defined in [dotcom-rendering](https://github.com/guardian/dotcom-rendering/tree/main/dotcom-rendering/src/components/marketing).

-After receiving the response from the data request, the client then performs a remote module import using the module url and renders it with the given props.
+After receiving the response from SDC, the client then imports the correct component based on the name in the response, and passes in the `props`.

-### Caching
-The component endpoints are cached by fastly, but the data endpoints cannot be.

-Fastly caches a component for 5 mins (the `Surrogate-Control` header).

-The client caches a component for 5 mins (the `Cache-Control` header).

 ### Test configuration
 Sometimes we hard-code tests into this repo, e.g. for a contributions campaign with a special banner design.

 But most epic + banners tests are configured from the tools in [support-admin-console](https://github.com/guardian/support-admin-console).

-The tools publish the tests configuration to json files in S3, and support-dotcom-components polls these files.
+The tools publish the tests configuration to DynamoDb tables, and support-dotcom-components polls these tables.